HanalinchEve/Specmobs/README.md

 /function specmobs:help

 ## Other:
 I am not good at English, most of the text is translated by AI.
 Please take good care of it. >ω<
+Welcome to share your ideas or help me improve this text (qwq